What is a Will?

 • Put it in writing

-• Make it voluntarily and be of a sound mind
+• Make it voluntarily and be of sound mind

 • Sign it in the presence of two witnesses, both of whom are over 18 and are not beneficiaries in the will

-• Have these two witnesses also sign the will
+• Have those two witnesses also sign the will

-These criteria must also be met whenever you make any changes to your will
+These criteria must also be met whenever you make changes to your will.

-When it comes to writing a will, you have three choices: you can choose to write your will yourself, or hire a will-writer or solicitor.
-It is generally a good idea to hire a legal professional, even just to check and sign it at the end, to ensure your will is legally binding and will have the effect you intended.
+When it comes to writing a will, you have three main options.
+You can choose to write your will yourself, use a will-writer, or hire a solicitor.
+It is usually a good idea to use a legal professional, even if only to review and finalise the document, to help make sure your will is legally binding and reflects your wishes properly.

-It’s especially important to seek legal advice if your will is complex.
-The things that can make a will complex include:
+It is especially important to seek legal advice if your will is more complex.
+This could apply if:

-• You share a property with someone you’re not married or in a civil partnership with
+• You share a property with someone you are not married to or in a civil partnership with

-• You have several family members who might claim on your will, for example if you’ve been married more than once or you have children from a previous relationship
+• You have several family members who might make a claim on your estate, for example if you have been married more than once or have children from a previous relationship

 • You have property overseas